Data Management

 GCS Buckets

 Each section below corresponds to an individual GCS bucket.
-They begin with a directory outline, followed by text that explains each directory.
-Principles that are consistent across buckets include:
+They include a brief description, a link to the GCS bucket, and a directory outline followed by text that explains each directory.
+Consistent principles in the ‘Directory structure’ sections:

 Deployments